Admission & Application Information

 Find your way to the Concordia College campus, located in Moorhead, Minnesota.
 We encourage you to schedule a visit to campus, contact our admission team.

-Have additional questions?
+Have additional questions about the program?
 We are here to help!

 Learn more about the vibrant Fargo-Moorhead community and what it has to offer.